-Sky Gold's flagship Evening Star Project is located in Mineral County, Nevada, sits on the Walker Lane mineral belt and is permitted and ready to drill at its Tower Gold Target.
+Sky Gold's flagship Evening Star Project is located in Mineral County, Nevada, sitting on the Walker Lane mineral belt.

-The Evening Star Property is located near Hawthorne, Nevada, and comprises 73 unpatented mineral claims (~1,450 acres / 586 ha), recorded with Mineral County and the BLM, with an active Notice of Intent and posted bond.
+The Evening Star Property is located near Hawthorne, Nevada, and comprises 73 unpatented mineral claims (~1,450 acres / 586 ha).

 Multiple mineralization styles: intrusive-related gold (Tower), Cu-Au porphyry (High Life), and CRD-skarn (Gold Bug).